mrspeaker/pickpocket/README.md

 # Pickpocket

-An atom Package for grabbing existing art assets from a collection, and copying them into the current project.
+An Atom package for grabbing existing art assets from a collection, and copying them into the current project.
 A file manager for game prototyping.

 ![Pickpocket](https://cloud.githubusercontent.com/assets/129330/15506386/6c08650a-2195-11e6-9b22-d25fea6dc3a5.png)

-To use it, **dump a bunch of images in a directory** (it's `"/tmp/"` by default - change this location in settings).
+To use it, **install the package** (TODO: instructions!) then **dump a bunch of images in a directory** (`"/tmp/"` by default - change this location in `settings`).

 Then **`ctrl-alt-p` (`pickpocket:toggle`) to launch**.
 Type the directory to copy img to, select image (and rename it if you want) then hit `import`.
 The image is copy & renamed to the target dir.

-If you select `open in editor` the local copy will be opened in your image editor (`aseprite` by default: change this in settings).
+If you select `open in editor` the local copy will be opened in your image editor (`aseprite` by default: change this in `settings`).

-When you import an image, the local path is also copied to the clipboard.
+When you import an image, the local path is also copied to the clipboard as a string - so you can paste it into your code.

 ### Pickpocket